 If a malicious witness rises up against any man to testify against him of wrongdoing, then both the men, between whom the controversy is, shall stand before Yahweh, before the priests and the judges who shall be in those days; and the judges shall make diligent inquisition: and, behold, if the witness is a false witness, and has testified falsely against his brother; then you shall do to him as he had thought to do to his brother.
 So you shall remove the evil from among you.
 Deuteronomy 19:16–19

 The second meeting was held August 29, 2020, to deliberate the charges.
 As I understand it, no actual deliberation took place.
-I cannot testify first-hand, because, steered by the elders and deacons who obviously were afraid to face me directly, the congregation voted by a narrow margin to not permit my attendance.
+I cannot testify first-hand, because, steered by the elders and deacons who evidently were afraid to face me directly, the congregation voted by a narrow margin to not permit my attendance.
 My wife therefore had to face the meeting alone and fight on my behalf.
 This was the most despicable and cowardly treatment of a woman I have ever witnessed first-hand, throwing her into a show-trial to fight futilely on her husband’s behalf against men who were callously set on manipulating a guilty verdict regardless of the facts, and congregants who were willfully ignorant and implacably self-righteous in their opinions.
 She returned from the meeting in tears, almost unable to believe what she had seen.

 None of the evidence supposedly proving my guilt was examined during this meeting.
 It apparently did not occur to the congregation that this was necessary—and the elders and deacons certainly did not suggest it.
 Much time was spent discussing how poisonous I and my teachings were, with no concrete examples given.
 The meeting was again strictly controlled, so my wife was seldom allowed even to speak at all.